x64architecture/vigortls/README.md

-The goal of the VigorTLS Project is to improve the original OpenSSL codebase by using modern C features, removing support for ancient operating systems that are rarely used/hard to support, replacing potentially dangerous functions/calls with secure ones, and replacing the unreadable coding style.
+The goal of the VigorTLS Project is to improve the original OpenSSL codebase by using modern C features, removing support for ancient operating systems that are rarely used/hard to support, replacing potentially dangerous functions/calls with secure ones, replacing the unreadable coding style, adding in some new features, etc.

 Currently tested operating systems
 ==================================